 A lot has been written in the last few years about customer experience, customer retention and the “ecosystem” of a company.
 But what does this mean exactly?
 And what steps can a company take to keep customers thriving within its ecosystem without defecting to a competitor?

 One definition geared toward the tech industry describes an ecosystem as a “complex network of interconnected systems” – while the biological definition states that it is “a biological community of interacting organisms.”
 When looking at a company’s ecosystem in relation to customer experience and customer retention, both system connectedness and human interaction play necessary roles.

-To keep customers coming back for the entire array of services and products offered, here are five key things to consider:
+To keep customers coming back for the entire array of services and products offered, here are three key things to consider:

 Understand Your Own Ecosystem

 Every company has a unique culture that includes rituals, rules, legacy issues and procedures.
 Some elements of this culture affect company velocity in a positive way and some affect it negatively.
 Developing an honest assessment of the culture that looks at the whole operation holistically will allow a company to see the entire system from a high level.
 For example, if a company has a strong sales and service department but is weak in on-time delivery and logistics, an evaluation of the entire landscape as an organic whole will point to the cultural culprit to allow corrections to be made.

 While this may sound like a statement of the obvious, companies often develop strategies too general and too generic to benefit customers.
 Vague initiatives declaring as a goal to be the “Industry Leader” add little to the success of retaining customers as every company is assumed to have this goal.
 Strategies aimed at specific and focused goal allow customer-centric campaigns and the development of new products and services that are innovative and adaptable.